eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 The first activity in the cycle is recorded by a `<concurrent-kickoff>` element, which records the start of the first of three increments that make up a `gencon` Global GC cycle.
 The `<concurrent-kickoff>` element records:

 - the reason why the GC cycle was triggered.
-For a `gencon` global cycle, the cycle is triggered when the amount of available memory reaches a particular threshold value.
+For a `gencon` global cycle, the cycle is triggered when the amount of free memory has decreased to a threshold value, the `thresholdFreeBytes` value.
-- The target number of bytes the cycle aims to reclaim in the heap.
+- The target number of bytes, `targetBytes`, that the cycle aims to mark concurrently
 - The current available memory in the different parts of the heap.

 ```xml